Measure It to Make It: How to Set Goals and Achieve Them

 “Most people aim at nothing and hit it with amazing accuracy.” ― Brian Buffini, Real Estate Coach

 Subscribe to Rutter Nation and receive the FREE guide, Measure It to Make It.
-We’ll also send you valuable resources, inspirational stories, and practical tips twice a month to help you succeed in your journey to living beyond the rut.
+We’ll also send you valuable resources, inspirational stories, and practical tips weekly to help you succeed in your journey to living beyond the rut.

 Why Measure It in the First Place?

 Jerry weighed 240 pounds in 2012, which is very obese for someone who is 5’4”.
 Throughout 2013, he tracked meals and exercises to stay on track.
 By the end of the year, he had lost 70 pounds to reach a final weight of 170 pounds.
 His waist shrank from 43 inches down to 34 inches.
 He measured it to make it happen and was at the best level of fitness since his Army service a decade before that.

 Two things happened between 2013 and 2019.
 Jerry stopped measuring his progress and he never hardwired the habits that would keep him fit for life.
 He found himself back to 230 pounds and a 41-inch waist.
 The old Jerry was coming back.
 He drifted back.

 There is Hope